 command described here.

 For a complementary discussion of statistical models see the

 Stata is a powerful statistical package with smart data-management facilities, a wide array of up-to-date statistical techniques, and an excellent system for producing publication-quality graphs.
 Stata is fast and easy to use.
-In this tutorial we start with a quick introduction and overview and then discuss data management, statistics, graphs, and programming.
+In this tutorial I start with a quick introduction and overview and then discuss data management, statistical graphs, and Stata programming.

-The tutorial has been updated for version 14, but most of the discussion applies to versions 8 and later.
+The tutorial has been updated for version 15, but most of the discussion applies to versions 8 and later.
 Version 14 added Unicode support, which will come handy when we discuss multilingual labels in Section 2.3.
 Version 15 includes, among many new features, graph color transparency or opacity, which we'll use in Section 3.3.

 1.1 A Quick Tour of Stata

 Stata is available for Windows, Unix, and Mac computers.
 This tutorial focuses on the Windows version, but most of the contents applies to the other platforms as well.
 The standard version is called Stata/IC (or Intercooled Stata) and can handle up to 2,047 variables.
-There is a special edition called Stata/SE that can handle up to 32,766 variables (and also allows longer string variables and larger matrices), and a version for multicore/multiprocessor computers called Stata/MP, which has the same limits but is substantially faster.
+There is a special edition called Stata/SE that can handle up to 32,766 variables (and also allows longer string variables and larger matrices), and a version for multicore/multiprocessor computers called Stata/MP, which allows larger datasets and is substantially faster.
 The number of observations is limited by your computer's memory, as long as it doesn't exceed about two billion in Stata/SE and about a trillion in Stata/MP.
 There are versions of Stata for 32-bit and 64-bit computers; the latter can handle more memory (and hence more observations) and tend to be faster.
-There's also a small version of Stata that is limited to about 1,000 observations on 99 variables.
 All of these versions can read each other's files within their size limits.
+(There used to be a small version of Stata, limited to about 1,000 observations on 99 variables, but as of version 15 it is no longer available.)